-Please use both first and last names of student on all correspondence from home.
+Please use both the first and last names of students on all correspondence from home.
 This is especially important when the parent and student do not have the same last name.
 Please include date of absence, reason for absence, and signature of the parent or legal guardian verifying the absence and the current date.
-Only medical related absences or personal family emergencies will be excuse.